47degrees/sbt-microsites/docs/src/main/tut/docs/index.md

 # sbt-microsites Documentation

-In this section, you can found everything about how **sbt-microsites** works and how can be tweaked, see next points to know more about it:
+In this section, you can find everything you need to know about how **sbt-microsites** work and how they can be tweaked, review the following points to learn more:

 {% assign pages = site.pages | sort:"weight"  %}
 {% for x in pages %}